 Olivia came home for the very first time when she was 36 days old, & was thereafter hospitalized 9 times due to oxygen desaturations and severe feeding issues.
 Because of this rapid deterioration, Olivia underwent her second open-heart surgery, the Glenn, in early December 2009, wherein it was unexpectedly determined that she would require a third reconstruction at approximately 2-3 years of age.
 Olivia also had a stent placed in her pulmonary artery in July 2010 due to increasing scar tissue near the surgical site.

 Olivia underwent her third reconstructive heart surgery, the Biventricular repair, in March 2012.
-She had an extremely rough recovery following this operation, but has been a fighter throughout.
+She had an extremely rough recovery following this operation, but was a fighter throughout.
 Although the surgery was successful, doctors discovered that her second largest vein, the superior vena cava (SVC) was obstructed in late May 2012, wherein another stent was subsequently placed.
 She has begun to flourish since.

 Olivia continues to receive weekly physical, speech, and occupational therapy services.
 In addition to the previously mentioned issues, Olivia has also been diagnosed over the last several years with hypocalcaemia, hypothyroidism, immunological deficiency, reactive airway disease, Lichen Sclerosus (autoimmune disease), Hashimoto's Disease (autoimmune disease), IBS, chronic constipation, Kyphosis (spinal curvature), and severe pronation of the feet.
 Fortunately, Olivia has a multidisciplinary team of specialists who oversee her care, and they have been a wonderful help to us thus far.